 However, the recent case of lawyer Steven A. Schwartz serves as a cautionary tale about the risks of over-reliance on AI in legal practice.
 Schwartz used ChatGPT, an AI language model, to create a legal brief that included citations to non-existent cases.
 This incident underscores a critical limitation of current AI systems: their propensity for “hallucinations” or generating false information that appears plausible.

 This case also raises important questions about the ethical implications of AI use in law.
 How do we ensure the integrity of legal documents and arguments when AI is involved in their creation?
-What are the responsibilities of lawyers in verifying AI-generated content?
+What are the responsibilities of lawyers in verifying AI-generated content, even when using AI to speed up legal research?
 These are crucial questions that the legal community must grapple with as AI becomes more prevalent in practice.

 The Human Factor: AI’s Immunity to Human Biases